A lot or a little?

 What parents need to know

-Parents need to know that The Remarkable Journey of Coyote Sunrise is author Dan Gemeinhart's take on the classic All-American Road Trip tale.
-This one's seen through the eyes of a bright 12-year-old who's been crisscrossing the country in a converted school bus with her loving but strange dad ever since her mom and sisters were killed in a car crash five years earlier.
-Grief, loss, and running from them are among the hard things going on, and as Coyote and Rodeo pick up passengers along the way, there's more: a musician torn between his band and his girlfriend; a boy and his mom fleeing his violent father; a teen whose parents have thrown her out because she's gay.
-Also a bit of breaking and entering for a good cause.
-Etc. There's a lot of heart here, and also a lot of books, kindness, creative thinking, and learning to see things from other people's perspective.
+Parents need to know that The Remarkable Journey of Coyote Sunrise is author Dan Gemeinhart's take on the classic all-American road-trip tale.
+This one is seen through the eyes of a bright 12-year-old who's been crisscrossing the country in a converted school bus with her loving but strange dad ever since her mom and sisters were killed in a car crash five years earlier.
+Grief, loss, and running from them are among the hard things going on, and as Coyote and Rodeo pick up passengers along the way, there's more: a musician torn between his band and his girlfriend, a boy and his mom fleeing his violent father, a teen whose parents have thrown her out because she's gay.
+Also a bit of breaking and entering for a good cause, etc. There's a lot of heart here, and also a lot of books, kindness, creative thinking, and learning to see things from other people's perspective.

 - Parents say